Using Pipelock with OpenAI Agents SDK#

 }) as local,

-# Remote server: NOT scanned by pipelock
+# Direct remote server: NOT scanned by Pipelock.

 MCPServerStreamableHttp(name="Remote API", params={